radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![Default User ID to DN Mapping Rule](Media/Image3.4.jpg)

-Figure 54: Default User ID to DN Mapping Rule

 ### Leveraging Existing Groups for Delegated Administration

 As an alternative to using the [default delegated admin groups](01-introduction#delegated-administration-of-radiantone) for enforcing authorization in the Control Panels, you can leverage your existing groups for these roles.
-Your groups and members must be in either a RadiantOne Universal Directory store, or persistent cache.
+Your groups and members must be in either a RadiantOne Directory store, or persistent cache.
 If you choose to use your own existing groups and users, the [default delegated admin users](01-introduction#delegated-administration-roles) will not be able to log into the Control Panel.

 >[!warning]
 >If your users and groups are in a persistent cache, the bind (credentials-checking) step during the login to the Control Panel is delegated to the backend directory for validation.
 If the backend isn’t accessible, then the user login to the Control Panel will fail and the user will not be able to administer RadiantOne.
 Also, performance can be degraded because RadiantOne must delegate the bind to the backend instead of processing it locally.

 To configure groups and users for delegated administration, follow the steps below.

 1. The groups and users that you want to use for delegated administration must all be located under the same root naming context.
-Either import your groups and users into a RadiantOne Universal Directory store (e.g. import an LDIF file), or create a virtual view of groups and users and configure it as persistent cache.
-For assistance on creating RadiantOne Universal Directory stores, see the [RadiantOne Namespace Configuration Guide](/namespace-configuration-guide/01-introduction).
+Either import your groups and users into a RadiantOne Directory store (e.g. import an LDIF file), or create a virtual view of groups and users and configure it as persistent cache.
+For assistance on creating RadiantOne Directory stores, see the [RadiantOne Namespace Configuration Guide](/namespace-configuration-guide/01-introduction).
 For assistance on configuring persistent cache, see the [RadiantOne Deployment and Tuning Guide](/deployment-and-tuning-guide/00-preface).

 2. (Optional) If your groups and users are in persistent cache, go to the Main Control Panel > Directory Namespace > Cache node and select your cache branch.
 On the Properties tab on the right, enter vdPrivilege in the Extension Attributes list and click Save.

 ![Entering vdPrivilege in the Extension Attributes Field](Media/Image3.5.jpg)

-Figure 55: Entering vdPrivilege in the Extension Attributes Field

 3. Navigate to the Main Control Panel > Directory Browser tab.